 Erosion caused by flows in Fountain Creek over time exposed a portion of the existing 16-inch water main.
 Pueblo Water used horizontal directional drilling to go approximately 20 to 25 feet under the main channel of the creek.

 “Having a part of the water main exposed is not good,” Pueblo Water Transmission, Engineering & Distribution Division Manager Scot Burbidge said.
 “We needed to take care of that.
 At the same time, replacing this main will provide significantly greater service life.”

 The existing 16-inch main, installed in 1987, is prestressed concrete cylinder pipe.
 Its replacement is 21-inch, high density polyethylene (HDPE) that will be used under the creek, along with 16-inch PVC pipe in the overbank area east of the main channel.
 The 16-inch PVC and 21-inch HDPE have similar diameters inside; the HDPE pipe has a significantly greater wall thickness.

-Design on the project began in March and it should be completed in June.
-Pate Construction is the general contractor for the project, working in conjunction with primary subcontractors GMS Consulting Engineers and Blazen Underground/HDD Services.
+Design on the project began in March and was completed in June.
+Pate Construction was the general contractor for the project, working in conjunction with primary subcontractors GMS Consulting Engineers and Blazen Underground/HDD Services.